Religion in Greece: Armenian Church

 The presence of Armenians in Greece dates back centuries (from the Byzantine period), when Armenians settled in Thessalia, Macedonia, Thrace and the islands of Crete and Corfu for various reasons such as war or business.

 The Armenians in Greece acquired the character of a community after the 1920s, when 70,000 to 80,000 survivors of the Armenian genocide fled to Greece.
 Today, emigration to North America has diminished the Armenian population of Greece.
-The number now counts for roughly 20,000-35,000 Greco-Armenians.
+The number now counts for roughly 20,000–35,000 Greco-Armenians.

 Islam

-The number of citizens of Greece who are Muslims is estimated to be at 97,604 people or 0.95% of the total population, according to the 1991 census.
-They live mostly in Western Thrace and are primarily of Turkish, Slavonic (Pomak) and Romani descent.
-Immigrant Muslims are estimated between 200,000-300,000. and approximately half of them live in Athens.
-In 2015, Islam was the religion of 2% of the total population of Greece.
+The number of citizens of Greece who are Muslims is estimated to be at 140,000 people or, approximately, 1.5% of the total population, according to the 2022 report.
+They live mostly in Western Thrace and are primarily of Turkish (Turks of Western Thrace), Slavonic (Pomak) and Romani descent.
+In 2022, an additional 520,000 muslims, mostly asylum seekers, refugees, and other migrants live in the country; with approximately half of them living in Athens.

+Ottoman era Greek Muslims from parts of Northern Greece like western Macedonia, such as the Vallahades and other communities, and the Greek Muslim Turco-Cretans from Crete, were forcibly resettled in Turkey with the 1923 Population exchange between Greece and Turkey.
+However, several thousand of the latter Cretan Greek Muslims were resettled in Syria and Libya after being ethnically cleansed from Crete following the Greco-Turkish War of 1897.

+Although the vast majority of Greek converts to Islam in Anatolia assimilated with the Turkish Muslim population in the Seljuk and Ottoman period, there are still tens of thousands of Muslim Pontic Greeks in highland villages in the Black Sea region of Northeast Turkey.

 Judaism

-The Jewish community in Greece currently amounts to roughly 5,500 people, concentrated mainly in Athens, Thessaloniki, Larissa, Volos, Chalkis, Ioannina, Trikala and Corfu, while very few remain in Kavala and Rhodes.
+The Jewish community in Greece currently amounts to roughly 5,500 people, concentrated mainly in Athens, Thessaloniki, Larissa, Volos, Chalkis, Ioannina, Trikala and Corfu, while few remain in Kavala and Rhodes.
 It is composed largely of two groups, the Romaniotes, Jewish communities dating back to Antiquity, and the Ladino-speaking Sephardim, who arrived from Spain and settled chiefly in Thessaloniki during Ottoman times.
+For several centuries from the 1500s until the early 1900s, Thessaloniki was the largest Jewish-majority city on Earth.
+However, during the Nazi occupation of Greece in the 1940s, between 82 to 92 percent of Greece's 75,000 Jews were killed.